hu8813/inception-42/README.md

 1. Download the Debian or any other Linux virtual machine image from [LinuxVMImages](https://www.linuxvmimages.com/images/debian-12/).

 2. You can either install a gui version for convenience which uses more space.
 Or non-gui version.
-I first downloaded non-gui version then installed gnome desktop via command: ```sudo apt install gnome-core```  so that it only had necessary software instad of a lot of programs.
+I first downloaded non-gui version then installed gnome desktop via command: ```sudo apt install gnome-core```  so that it only had necessary software instead of a lot of programs.

 3. You just need to click on the .vbox file to run the VM